About Our Comic

 To ensure Spreading Your Wings is available to individual buyers and is publicized to a wide audience, it also will be sold at a variety of book stores and online retailers at market value.
 All profits made from these sales cover the distribution and publishing overhead costs.

 There will be no royalties because our goal is simple: to make available an effective educational resource that’s cheap enough to reach thousands of girls.
-We are determined to see this book reach 20,000 girls within the first year of publishing.
+We are determined to see this book reach 20,000 girls within the first year of publishing the Hindi edition.

 All comic book shipments will be made from Delhi, India, home to Zubaan, our publishing house.
 Please keep in mind, if your order is sent to a location outside of India, the price will reflect additional shipping costs.